Skip to content

 ukraine as a market

-Nevertheless, the key economic sectors are severely affected by war.
-In total, since the beginning of the war, more than 400 enterprises have been damaged or destroyed by Russian shelling.
-The important industrial base in the East remains occupied by the Russians.
+Despite this progress, key economic sectors remain severely impacted by the war.
+More than 420 enterprises have been damaged or destroyed by Russian shelling since the conflict began.
+The important industrial base in eastern Ukraine remains occupied by Russian forces.

-Ukraine is actively restoring the damaged and deoccupied areas – building the roads, bridges, repairs of the energy infrastructure objects, repair of the damaged private and public buildings – houses, schools, hospitals.
-The massive influx of help from across the globe and EU candidacy provides hope and direction and the Ukrainian government is working closely with EU institutions to further integrate Ukraine with the EU Single Market Regulation.
+In response, Ukraine is actively restoring damaged and liberated areas, rebuilding roads and bridges, repairing energy infrastructure, and restoring damaged private and public buildings, including houses, schools, and hospitals.
+The massive influx of international aid and Ukraine's EU candidacy offer hope and direction, with the Ukrainian government working closely with EU institutions to further integrate Ukraine into the EU.

-The Trade Council of Denmark in Ukraine stands ready to assist Danish companies in relation to business development, advice on export and investment financing, contact facilitation etc.
+The Trade Council of Denmark in Ukraine stands ready to assist Danish companies with business development, export and investment financing advice, contact facilitation, and more.

 The Trade Council at the Embassy can be contacted between 9 a.m. and 4 p.m.
 Meeting by appointment only.
 For further details, please click here.